Enclavely/tailor-woocommerce/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added - Filter to modify the rendered HTML of a given element.
+* Updated: Compatibility with new method of registering elements in Tailor.
+Please ensure you upgrade to Tailor 1.6.0 or later.
+* Removed - Unnecessary child views.

 = 1.1.0 =
 * Updated: Compatibility with new and improved Tailor JS API.
 Please ensure you upgrade to Tailor 1.5.0 or later.